With over 80 million tourists going there each year, France is one of the most visited countries in the world.

 It is no secret that French people are proud of their language.
 Do you know that there is a government department dedicated to protecting Francophonie (Frenchness) through the disapproval of the introduction of English words?

 It might be difficult to get around if you don’t speak French and because of the language barrier, French people are often described as distant and not friendly.
-We recommend learning a few words of French.
+We recommend learning a few words of French or you can choose to follow a French language course.
 Just like in many other countries, a smile and a ‘bonjour’ or ‘merci’ will do wonders.

 In general, the culture is formal, and people still use formal titles to address each other.
 If you meet someone for the very first time, it’s best to add Monsieur or Madame to your greeting.